bmacnaughton/gulp-markers/README.md

 I now use `gulp-markers` to insert version numbers and licenses, update dates in copyright notices, insert css files, insert JavaScript files, and insert dynamic lists of files captured by [gulp-filenames](https://github.com/johnydays/gulp-filenames).
 All into HTML, JavaScript, Python, and PHP files.

-The core code for the Transform streams is taken from [gulp-html-replace](https://github.com/VFK/gulp-html-replace) so the logic is better tested than it otherwise would be.
+The core code for the Transform streams is taken from [gulp-html-replace](https://github.com/VFK/gulp-html-replace), with a only a few modifications, so the logic is better tested than it otherwise would be.

 ### Why not use gulp-markers? ##